rallyb13/lobby-game/README.md

 There are a few dependencies.
 Please run the following command in the project folder once you have pulled it down:
 * npm install
+* npm install -g babel-cli tape faucet

 Then run it using:
 * npm start

+To test:
+* all test files should go in the 'tests' directory
+* npm test

 To deploy to quid.haikuthunder.com
 * make sure you have the Firebase CLI installed (npm install -g firebase-tools)